chipsalliance/caliptra-sw/rom/dev/README.md

   - fuse_lms_revocation : This is the bitmask of the LMS keys which are revoked.
   - fuse_mldsa_revocation : This is the bitmask of the MLDSA keys which are revoked.
   - fuse_owner_pk_hash : The hash of the owner public keys in preamble.
-  - fuse_runtime_svn : Used in RT validation to make sure that the runtime image's version number is good.
+  - fuse_firmware_svn : Used in FW validation to make sure that the firmware image's SVN is good.
 - The SOC has written the data to the mailbox.
 - The SOC has written the data length in the DLEN mailbox register.
 - The SOC has put the FW_DOWNLOAD command in the command register.